cristianbica/xcopier/README.md

 # Xcopier

 Xcopier is a tool to copy data from one database to another.
-It is designed to be used in a development environment to copy data from a production database to a local database (e.g. to test a data migration or data fix) allowing you to overide and/or anonymize the data.
+It is designed to be used in a development environment to copy data from a production database to a local database (e.g., to test a data migration or data fix) allowing you to override and/or anonymize the data.

 :warning: :warning: :warning: